etherex/etherex/etherex/README.md

 ./runtests.py
 ```

-Refer to the [compiler](https://github.com/ethereum/compiler) and [simulator](https://github.com/jorisbontje/cll-sim) for their respective usage.
+Refer to [Serpent](https://github.com/ethereum/serpent) and the [simulator](https://github.com/EtherCasts/evm-sim) for their respective usage.

 Local Blockchain tests